From Catalonia to Carneros

-Mike Crumly, Vice President of Vineyard Operations and Bob Iantosca, Winemaker Emeritus worked in partnership with UC Davis research team, led by Dr. Jim Wolpert, and Sonoma County Extension Advisor, Rhonda Smith.
+Mike Crumly, Vineyard Founder Emeritus, and Bob Iantosca, Winemaker Emeritus, worked in partnership with UC Davis research team, led by Dr. Jim Wolpert, and Sonoma County Extension Advisor, Rhonda Smith.
 Through the arduous process of gathering and evaluating copious amounts of performance data, they meticulously matched clones to ideal sites in the vineyards.
 Each block was fine-tuned to encourage a broad spectrum of flavors and aromas found in our wines.